University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Assignments/Assignment4.md

 # Assignment 4 [*30 marks*]

-## Note that failure to include the coversheet in the R markdown document will incur a 5 mark penalty.
+## Note that failure to include a coversheet will incur a 5 mark penalty.

 **Friday 19th September**